aaditya-pdgupta/neural_network_in_biology/README.md

 ### Separation Using Machine Learning

 A Multi-layer Neural Network act as a classifier to distinguish signal from background for classification of mushroom is constructed in python using tensorflow.
 The weights of input are also generated using random number generator in python.
 A Neural Network model with 16 node, 1 discriminator layers with adam optimizer and binary corresntropy used for optimization and loss calculation.
+The small learning avoids the overshooting.
+Here, fig titled Network response shows the neural network output for the signal and distribution for the training and testing sample of mushrooms.
+Here separation is very good which shows the accuracy is very high.
+Fig titled with Reciever Opertaing Curve shows the ROC curve of the neural network output.
+From the area under the ROC curve, it is clear that the efficiency of our neural network training

 <p align="center">
   <img src="../main/classify_yeast/separation_discriminator.jpg"  width="48%" />